monome/docs/norns/help.md

 # norns: help

 ## wifi troubleshooting
 _nb.
-If you are not actively using the wifi nub, it's best not to keep it plugged in. it uses a lot of power, draining both battery and system resources._
+If you are not actively using the wifi nub, it's best not to keep it plugged in.
+It uses a lot of power, draining both battery and system resources._

 If you are consistently unable to connect your norns to wifi through the ['Connect' steps outlined here](/docs/norns/index/#connect), please perform the following steps: